 - as a PNG member, we are obliged to arbitrate any dispute relating to the purchase, sale or trade of coins and numismatic items.

 - To respect our contracts with all parties to numismatic transactions, whether written or oral.

 - To respect our fellow members’ contracts with third parties and not interfere with same.

 - To freely exchange non-proprietary information with my fellow members when requested to do so.

 - To refrain from intentionally defaming the character of a fellow member or the quality of that member’s products or services for commercial advantage.

 - To give evidence at PNG arbitrations upon request.

-- To honor the provisions of PNG arbitration awards to which I am a party.
+- To honor the provisions of PNG arbitration awards to which we are a party.

-- If I am in the business of conducting public auctions of numismatic items, to abide by guidelines issued from time to time by the PNG Board.
+- If we are in the business of conducting public auctions of numismatic items, to abide by guidelines issued from time to time by the PNG Board.